 CIT, Introductory Game Design and Development, Occupational Certificate

 Are you a dreamer of worlds?
-Have you always been interested in playing the game as much as you’re interested in knowing how it was created?
+Have you always been as interested in playing the game as you are interested in knowing how it was created?
 If so, a rewarding career in gaming may be in your future.
 At San Jacinto College, we teach the latest in game design and programming, simulation, level design, engine development, tool building, and multimedia programming.
 You’ll get your hands on the latest design applications and game engines, including multi-player and multimedia audio and video tools.
 Are you up to the challenge?

 San Jacinto College’s Simulation and Gaming Technology program: